Anne Pépin

 Anne Pépin (c.
-1747–1837) was the richest and most celebrated woman on the West African island of Gorée in French Senegal.
-Pepin’, born to a European man and African woman, was born into the Afro-European class known as habitants.
-In 1786, she entered a relationship with the then-governor Stanislas de Boufflers at the same time that he moved the capital of Senegal from Saint Louts to Gorée.
+1747 – 1837) was the richest and most celebrated woman on the West African island of Gorée in French Senegal.
+Pépin, born to a European man and an African woman, was born into the Afro-European class known as habitants.
+In 1786, she entered a relationship with the governor Stanislas de Boufflers at the same time that he moved the capital of Senegal from Saint Louis to Gorée.
 Pépin held the designation of signare, a prestigious social and economic designation for women who formed partnerships with European men and, as such, wielded great power.
-Pépin lived in the “golden age of the habitants, and her life illustrates how this class functioned as an intermediary group in Afro-European relations."
+Pépin lived in the "golden age of the habitants, and her life illustrates how this class functioned as an intermediary group in Afro-European relations."

 Life

 Anne Pépin was born in 1747 to signare Catherine Baudet and Jean Pépin, a surgeon for the French East India Company.
-Among Anne’s five siblings was the trader Nicholas Pépin, a leading figure of the island and often acted as the spokesperson of Gorée in their dealings with the French authorities. (“Entrepreneur”) While Nicholas was literate, evidence suggests that Anne was not illustrating education norms on the island. (“Portrait of an Island”).
+Among Anne's five siblings was the trader Nicholas Pépin, a leading figure of the island and often acted as the spokesperson of Gorée in their dealings with the French authorities.
+While Nicholas was literate, evidence suggests that Anne was not, illustrating education norms on the island.

 By the age of 14, she was married to a European man, Bernard Dupuy.
-Together, they had four sons: René Dupuy (1773-1820), two boys who died young, and Jean (b.
+Together, they had four sons: René (1773–1820), two boys who died young, and Jean (b.
 1777).
-Official records designated the marriages as “á la mode du pays” (translated: according to local custom).
+Official records designated the marriages as á la mode du pays ('according to local custom').
 As was the custom in Gorée, she did not take the name of her husband herself but nevertheless had her child take her husband's name.
-Legally, mixed-race children and female companions of European men could inherit their wealth, so when Dupuy fled an outbreak of yellow fever, Anne Pépin inherited his wealth and became an independent woman living in a large house.
+Legally, mixed-race children and female companions of European men could inherit their wealth, so when Dupuy fled an outbreak of yellow fever, Pépin inherited his wealth and became an independent woman living in a large house.